 This tutorial guides you on creating a rule such that a new CTA is automatically created when sentiment score for a CTA is low for the past six months.
 This rule applies to both manually created sentiment risk CTAs and automatically created sentiment risk CTAs.

 - A CTA reason Sentiment Risk exists.
-(Click here to learn how to create a new CTA reason).
+For more information on how to create a new CTA reason, refer Configure Cockpit Tasks.

 - All the Risk CTAs are named as either Launch, Support and Habits.